 Housing and Property Group

-The Housing & Property Group manages the State’s significant property portfolio and places.
+The Housing and Property Group manages the State’s significant property portfolio and places.

-The Property & Development NSW (PDNSW) team is responsible for the management and delivery of large scale or complex real estate projects and transactions.
+The Property and Development NSW (PDNSW) team is responsible for the management and delivery of large scale or complex real estate projects and transactions.

 What is proposed?

-PDNSW secured long-term leased office accommodation for the Department of Planning, Industry & Environment (DPIE) and Transport for NSW(TfNSW).
+PDNSW secured long-term leased office accommodation for the Department of Planning, Industry and Environment (DPIE) and Transport for NSW(TfNSW).

 The development will be a vibrant workplace hub, with enhanced opportunity and density around a major transport node.
 It is located in Newcastle's central business district (CBD), within easy walking distance of the city’s parks, shoreline, recreation and retail facilities.